madewithcnc/documentation-site/src/made-with-cnc/hand-held-consoles/penta-machines/index.rst

 Adding a HANDHELD_CONSOLE configuration entry
 ---------------------------------------------

-To enable the Handheld Console functionality in Kinetic UI you need to add a config entry to the ``PENTA_FEATURES``
+To enable the hand held console functionality in Kinetic UI you need to add a config entry to the ``PENTA_FEATURES``

 #.
 Click on the ``PENTA_FEATURES`` section to select it
 #.
 Click the ``+`` under ``Name`` in the panel to the right of ``PENTA_FEATURES``